-United States Attorney Rod J. Rosenstein thanked the NASA's Acting Inspector General Tom Howard and the NASA Office of Inspector General for their investigative work, as well as the management of NASA's Goddard Space Flight Center for their cooperation.
-Mr. Rosenstein commended Assistant United States Attorneys Jonathan Su and James A. Crowell IV, who are prosecuting the case.
+United States Attorney Rod J. Rosenstein thanked the NASA Office of Inspector General for their investigative work, as well as the management of NASA's Goddard Space Flight Center for their cooperation.
+Mr. Rosenstein commended Assistant United States Attorneys Jonathan Su and James A. Crowell IV, who prosecuted the case.